HadrienG2/parallel-histograms-bench/README.md

-This code aims to get a rough comparison of various implementation strategies in a reduced test scenario that is cheap to implement: a 1D histogram, whose bins always follow a regularly spaced [0; 1[ axis, whose inputs have equal weight, filled from a random distribution.
+This code aims to get a rough comparison of various implementation strategies in a reduced test scenario that is cheap to implement: a 1D histogram, whose bins always follow a regularly spaced [0; 1[ axis, whose inputs have equal weight, filled from a uniform random distribution.

 Notice that the simplest benchmarks will be bottlenecked on random number generation.
 This is actually a good thing, as it allows studying scalability